 Based on the decision, you all come up with an action plan with detailed timelines and milestones for your company.
 Steps are broken down into tasks and assigned to relevant teams.
 You also agree on review the progress every month as your revenue will need to have a monthly increase by $2,000.

 To make full use of the GROW Model, you need to practice active listening and try to let the mentees lead the way and answer the questions, you are simply the facilitator.
 It is also suggested to be flexible and go back to the steps as needed and make sure everyone is engaged and participatory.
-Also, always keep in mind if you are going towards the right direction that is in alignment with the set goals or the vision.
-As emphasized above the importance of asking the right questions, you should ask questions without leading and try to get feedback from others while creating a sense of awareness and responsibilities.
+Also, always keep in mind if you are going in the right direction that is in alignment with the set goals or the vision.
+As emphasized above the importance of asking the right questions, you should ask questions without leading and try to get feedback from others while creating a sense of awareness and responsibility.

 Coach for Performance by Sir John Whitmore, 1992